How to Use an AI Interview Copilot Ethically: Prep Workflow & Interview Notes

 When the interviewer asks a substantive question, follow this sequence:

 - Pause naturally.
-Say something like “That is a great question” or “Let me think about that for a moment.”
-This is a completely normal behavior that gives you two to three seconds.
+Say something like “That is a good question” or “Let me think about the best example.”

 Step 12: Use the STAR Framework for Behavioral Questions

-When the copilot detects a behavioral question (“Tell me about a time when…”), it will typically suggest a STAR-formatted response.
-Use this structure:
+When you hear a behavioral question (“Tell me about a time when…”), use a STAR-formatted response:

 - Situation: Set the context in two to three sentences